KartikPawade/Semantic-RAG-Knowledge-Engine/README.md

 ---

-## Collections & Schema-Driven Routing
+## 📂Collections & Schema-Driven Routing

 - **Ingestion:** No collection in the request. **Autonomous ingestion** classifies each file to an existing or new collection (or **unclassified_knowledge**). **Metadata extraction** enriches chunks using the **Schema Registry**.
 - **Search / Ask:** No collection in the request. **Collection routing** (LLM) and **schema-aware filter extraction** (LLM + **dynamic Pydantic validation**) determine the collection and **metadata filters**; retrieval uses Chroma **where** clauses when filters are present.